jondcallahan/my-site/blog/abort-controller.md

 }, [customerId]);
 ```

 This works great on localhost with a stable and fast wifi connection, but the real world is a bit messier.
-Users' networks are jittery and inconsistent.
+Users’ networks are jittery and inconsistent.
 A cloud may pass over a satellite, a user may walk between two access points, or a user may just have a slow connection.
 On the server side we might have a [noisy-neighbor](https://en.wikipedia.org/wiki/Cloud_computing_issues%23Performance_interference_and_noisy_neighbors), a blip requiring a retry, or some other random source of latency.
 In these cases, the user may change the dropdown selection before the API call has finished.
 This has potential to cause a race condition!

 ## Race conditions overview